finos/common-cloud-controls/docs/governance/steering/elections.md

   - Conclusion of Election
   - Results announced at first community meeting after the election concludes

-The election officers will choose exact dates for each step and propose the final schedule to steering per the [election procedure].
+The election officers will choose exact dates for each step and propose the final schedule to Steering Committee.

+### Nomination and Election Procedure

+Nominations will be made using the _Nomination_ GitHub Issue template.

+Elections will be held using an online preference election system which supports Condorcet elections.
+The most preferred candidates will be elected to the open seats.

 ### Election Officer Eligibility